PoCInnovation/Workshops/software/25.Flutter/SETUP.md

 To install `Flutter` & `Dart` extensions on another IDE:
 - You can use the [flutter commands](https://docs.flutter.dev/reference/flutter-cli) to install the extensions.

+## Emulation

+This workshop is for mobil developpement, so you need a smartphone to see what you are doing.

+To create a smartphone emulator:
+- Go to `Virtual Device Manager`
+- Click on `Create device`
+- Selecte `Pixel 4`
+- Click on `Download` to the `API 33`
+- Then `Next` and `Finish`

+## VsCode

+For this workshop, I recommend you to code on vsCode instead of Android Studio

+Here is a tuto to help you with [vsCode for Flutter](https://docs.flutter.dev/development/tools/vs-code)

 ## Project setup

 ```sh